 For companies, knowing what their liquid assets are is important because they’ll generally need them to pay off any bills or debts they have.

 Liquidity is a concept that’s also very important for investors.
 That’s because it plays a big role in what price you’ll end up paying when investing in stocks or ETFs.

 In general, stocks listed on stock exchanges are considered to be more liquid than many other assets.

 That’s because — ordinarily — lots of people are buying and selling them, meaning it’s reasonably easy to exchange stocks for cash.

-In contrast, stocks that trade on the Alternative Investment Market (AIM), a submarket of the London Stock Exchange used by smaller companies, will tend to be less liquid.
+In contrast, stocks that trade on the UK's alternative market for young or small companies will tend to be less liquid.

 That’s because fewer investors are looking to buy or sell shares in those firms.

 It is also worth bearing in mind that a stock’s liquidity doesn’t stay the same.

 Events relating to a stock or affecting the whole stock market, such as a market crash, can substantially impact a stock’s liquidity.
 Often this effect is temporary, but sometimes it can be longer lasting and even lead to a delisting.

 When you buy stocks, the likelihood is you are going to be dealing with a market maker.